It’s all in the name: it’s a stick, and it streams. That’s about as literal as it gets.

 The remote pairs wirelessly with its Stick partner so you don't have to worry about maintaining line of sight

-The set-up process is simple.
+The set-up process is simple and is similar across the company's devices, including the Roku 3.
 Once it starts up, you’re invited to connect to your wi-fi network.

 As soon as you do this, the Streaming Stick downloads the latest firmware – a process that takes us about three minutes.
 Then you’re invited to go to the Roku website to open a free account.

 This is a neat way of choosing the apps you want, although you can also do it on the Stick itself using the remote.
 Whatever you choose on the website will automatically be downloaded onto the stick.

 The Roku's app offering is nothnig if not quirky.
 It includes Stop It Or You'll Go Blind - a cache of old public info films